romgrk/2d-geometry/README.md

 The original library is **great** from a feature-set and mathematical point of view, but Typescript support is mediocre, and some very useful primitives are not available.
 This library also adds the very needed `Bezier` (cubic bezier curves) and `Path` (sequence of `Arc`, `Segment` and `Bezier`), which make working with SVG and Canvas a breeze.

 The original is also written in a way that's impossible to tree-shake for bundlers, so you pay for all the advanced mathematical features even if you don't use them.
-This fork will break API at some point to split some features (notably intersection & distance algorithms) and optimize bundle size.
+This fork will break API with a new major at some point to split some features (notably intersection & distance algorithms) and optimize bundle size.

 ## Installation